 - Chopped parsley or cilantro for garnish

-- In a bowl, combine the smoked paprika, cayenne pepper, brown sugar, thyme, oregano, salt + pepper to taste.
-Generously season scallops with spice mix.
+- In a bowl, combine the smoked paprika, cayenne pepper, brown sugar, thyme, oregano, salt, and pepper.

-- Add the garlic to the skillet.
-Cook for another 3-4 minutes until the scallops are opaque.
-Remove from the heat and transfer to a plate.
-Serve with simple salad or rice.
+- Remove from the heat and transfer to a plate.
+Serve with a simple salad, white rice, pasta or risotto.
 Enjoy!